quinnmil/scout-test-apps/celery/README.md

 ```
 $ export SCOUT_KEY=your-key-here
-$ rq worker --config app_config --worker-class scout_apm.rq.Worker
+$ celery worker --app app
 ```

-You should see startup logging from both RQ and Scout.
+You should see startup logging from both Celery and Scout.

 **Fourth,** start another terminal, activate the virtual environment, and open
 IPython: